sushmaakoju/research-experience/learning-as-a-hobby/neurosymbolic-methods-study.md

 **_This Purpose statement only refined with assistance from Anthropic's Claude AI._**

 This compilation serves as a record of my self-directed learning and is shared with the following principles:
-- To provide context for my academic and research background
+- To provide context for my academic and research background.
-- To document the progression of my interests and expertise
+- To document the progression of my interests and expertise.
-- Not intended for competitive purposes or professional promotion
+- Not intended for competitive purposes or professional promotion or intellectual domination or self-sustainability.
-- Reflects voluntary learning outside of funded research projects
+- Reflects voluntary learning outside of funded research projects.

 *********************